Unit 11.4C · Term 4

 Self-Check Quiz

-Q3: Is a web browser a client or a server?
+Q3: Is a mobile banking app a thin client or a thick client?